Tuesday, 23 February 2021

 The full set, in publishing order, l to r.
 Click on image to enlarge.

-851 books related to the Avon/Equinox authors reviewed in this blog since June 3rd, 2016.
-Currently reading "Harlem Showdown," by Barry Malzberg
+852 books related to the Avon/Equinox authors reviewed in this blog since June 3rd, 2016.
+Currently reading "The Vengeance of Rome," by Michael Moorcock

 See the E. C. Tubb page for a new book review (November 6th/24)